 of vast import to the nation

-Do you believe any of that to be of vast import to the nation.
+Do you believe any of that to be of vast import to the nation?
 Are you no one?

 Another one of Jordano’s photos which stuck out was: ‘Church Rectory With Lightning, Eastside, Detroit, 2016

-Perhaps I’m not wrong in having called Halloween horror still and movie images to mind (it’s my mind, after all, so maybe I’m just thinking of Devil’s Night).
+Perhaps I’m not wrong in having called Halloween horror stills and movie images to mind (it’s my mind, after all, so maybe I’m just thinking of Devil’s Night).
 I really enjoy the light on the dumpster and the side-front rectory wall.
-There seems to be a little more mood here, more drama, so maybe Edgar Allan Poe’s ‘psychological intensity,’ surrealism, and terror are more appropriate for comparison.
+There seems to be a little more mood here, more drama, so maybe Edgar Allan Poe’s ‘psychological intensity,’ his surrealism, and terror are more appropriate for comparison.

 Poe was a bit mad, after all, despite his fascinatingly untamed and powerful imagination.
 He achieved a uniqueness and completeness of vision few artists do.
 Maybe there’s a bit of the sullen, self-aggrandizing earnestness in him of the teenager (J.D.
 Salinger); the desire to shock, delight and terrify.

 The mind is as though a chamber, the horror rises to fever pitch, the lush rhyme matches an increasingly desperate search for truth and beauty in the world (Poe had very much his own Romantically inspired metaphysics).